andregarrido101/garrisec.github.io/exampleSite/content/blogs/htb-machine-inject.md

 ## Introduction

-Injection is an HTB Linux machine that is vulnerable to LFI, Remote Code Execution and privilege escalation using cron jobs.
+Inject is an HTB Linux machine that is vulnerable to LFI, Remote Code Execution and privilege escalation using cron jobs.

 ## Enumeration